buanet/ioBroker.docker/README.md

 Normally a new major version (e.g. v2, v4 and upcoming v5) of the image comes with a new, preinstalled major node version!
 If you are updating an existing installation to a new major version (e.g. from v4 to v5) you have to perform some additional steps inside ioBroker!
 For more details please see official ioBroker documentation: [EN](https://www.iobroker.net/#en/documentation/install/updatenode.md) | [DE](https://www.iobroker.net/#de/documentation/install/updatenode.md).<br>
-You might avoid these procedure if you use my "Best practise" hint for "upgrading your ioBroker container".
+You might avoid these procedure if you use my "Best practise" hint for "upgrading your container".
 In any case make a backup first!

 ## Getting started